 penalties; and

-the contract includes a provision for one year of credit monitoring in cases of confirmed PII breaches.
+the contract includes a provision for one year of credit monitoring in cases of confirmed SPI breaches.

-NLF: Boards and grantees must ensure that if staff members suspect or know that PII has been handled in a way that violates policy, or suspect or know of a privacy incident, regardless of the reason or severity, staff must:
+NLF: Boards and grantees must ensure that if staff members suspect or know that SPI has been handled in a way that violates policy, or suspect or know of a privacy incident, regardless of the reason or severity, staff must:

-at the time of discovery, secure the PII from further compromise;
+at the time of discovery, secure the SPI from further compromise;

 report the incident to the supervisor or (if the supervisor is unavailable or if there is a potential conflict of interest) to the office manager;

-notify TWC immediately of all PII breaches or reasonably assumed release of PII using RSM 3120F.
+notify TWC immediately of all SPI breaches or reasonably assumed release of SPI using RSM 3120F.
 Staff can refer to WD 24-11, Change 1, issued January 17, 2018, and entitled “Reporting Negative Incidents Involving Texas Workforce System Customers—Update”;

-not compromise the information further by including PII in the incident report;
+not compromise the information further by including SPI in the incident report;

 document or maintain records relevant to the incident, as they might be required in the privacy incident handling report;

-if the incident was not a breach but PII protection policies were violated, take corrective action to minimize future incidents.
+if the incident was not a breach but SPI protection policies were violated, take corrective action to minimize future incidents.

-NLF: Boards and grantees must be aware that failure to comply with these requirements, and failure to take appropriate action to prevent any improper use or disclosure of PII and other sensitive information for an unauthorized purpose, is subject to sanctions or other actions as deemed necessary by TWC, up to and including termination of contracts and recoupment of funds, or criminal or civil prosecution.
-Boards and grantees must hold accountable individuals who improperly use or disclose PII and other sensitive information for unauthorized purposes.
+NLF: Boards and grantees must be aware that failure to comply with these requirements, and failure to take appropriate action to prevent any improper use or disclosure of SPI and other confidential information for an unauthorized purpose, is subject to sanctions or other actions as deemed necessary by TWC, up to and including termination of contracts and recoupment of funds, or criminal or civil prosecution.
+Boards and grantees must hold accountable individuals who improperly use or disclose SPI and other confidential information for unauthorized purposes.

 Recommended Best Practices

-LF: Boards and grantees are encouraged to employ the following practices to help ensure the security of PII and other sensitive information:
+LF: Boards and grantees are encouraged to employ the following practices to help ensure the security of SPI and other confidential information:

-Before collecting PII or other sensitive information from customers, have the customer sign release forms acknowledging its use, disclosing the entities that will have access to it, and notifying them that in certain circumstances the proper, secure release of their information will be necessary.
+Before collecting SPI or other confidential information from customers, have the customer sign release forms acknowledging its use, disclosing the entities that will have access to it, and notifying them that in certain circumstances the proper, secure release of their information will be necessary.

-Whenever possible, use unique identifiers such as WorkInTexas.com or The Workforce Information System of Texas (TWIST) identification numbers for participant tracking instead of SSNs.
-While SSNs may initially be required for performance tracking purposes, a unique identifier may later be linked to each individual’s record.
+Whenever possible, use unique identifiers such as the WorkInTexas.com State or User identification numbers for participant tracking instead of SSNs.
+While SSNs may initially be required for performance tracking purposes, a unique identifier may later be linked to an individual’s record.
 Once the SSN is entered for performance tracking, the unique identifier may be used in place of the SSN for tracking purposes.
-If SSNs are used for tracking purposes, ensure that they are stored or displayed in a way that disassociates them from individuals, using a truncated SSN or an alternate number such as a TWIST or WorkInTexas.com ID.
+If SSNs are used for tracking purposes, ensure that they are stored or displayed in a way that disassociates them from individuals, using a truncated SSN or an alternate number such as a WorkInTexas.com State ID or User ID.

 Create procedures to document chain of custody when documents are removed from the premises.